 We’ve all thought about getting rid of our belongings and traveling the world, right?
 Well, Hailey Andresen of Household Mag did just that!
-Along with her husband and son, they traveled the world for a year before returning to Brooklyn to start building their nest.
+Along with her husband and son, they traveled the world for a year before returning to Brooklyn.
 With our help, Hailey created a simple and sweet kid bedroom for her son Owen to grow up in.
 Keep scrolling to see the space and learn more about Hailey’s travels with her family and inspiration for Owen’s room—and be sure to check out additional photos of the room on her blog.

 What inspired you to sell all of your belongings and travel the world with your family?

 The idea to sell our belongings and travel came from my husband, Zack.
-After commuting and working long hours in a corporate position, plus freelance writing on the side, he craved the flexibility and quality time he saw I was getting to experience with our son Owen.
-After doing the math, he realized that if we sold all of our belongings and traveled we would actually cut back our expenses dramatically and we could both grow our businesses while simultaneously experiencing Owen’s childhood in such a unique way.
+After commuting and working long hours in a corporate position, he craved the quality time he saw I was getting to experience with our son Owen.
+After doing the math, he realized that if we sold our belongings and traveled we would actually cut our expenses dramatically.
+We could both grow our businesses while simultaneously experiencing Owen’s childhood in such a unique way.
 Plus, we got to see the world.
 It felt like a no-brainer!

 What did you learn from that experience?

 We learned it was possible!
 In fact, it took us just a few months to get our business to a place where we could support our family with ease in NYC.
 But, we didn’t want to turn around immediately so we kept at it for eight straight months.
-This led us to a clear definition of what home means for our family and that our home base was in fact Brooklyn all along.
+This led us to realize that our home base was, in fact, Brooklyn all along.

 Did your travels inspire your home decor or way of living?

 Absolutely!
-We traveled with just two backpacks and a stroller all that time and made a very conscious decision when we returned to the states that we would only bring items into our new home that we absolutely loved.
-We don’t claim to be hardcore minimalists, but after living with so little, we knew we wanted to keep that mindset as we built our home again.
+We traveled with just two backpacks and a stroller all that time.
+We made a very conscious decision when we returned to the states that we would only bring items into our new home that we absolutely loved.
+I don’t claim us to be hardcore minimalists, but after living with so little, we knew we wanted to keep that mindset as we built our home again.

 What’s one of the best things you’ve learned from your son Owen?